CSCfi/csc-user-guide/docs/apps/maestro.md

 *drug design* and *materials science*.
 It can be used to build, edit, run and analyze chemical model systems.

 Schrödinger Maestro provides access to the Desmond molecular dynamics engine, which runs **very well** on GPUs.
-We recommend watching the video below on how to set up and run Desmond MD simulations easily.
+We recommend watching the [video below](#video-how-to-run-a-desmond-simulation-on-puhti) on how to set up and run Desmond MD simulations easily.
+See also the [bottom of this page](#more-information) for links to further self-learning materials.

 [TOC]